actiontech/sqle-db2-plugin/README.md

 export LD_LIBRARY_PATH=$DB2HOME/lib
 ```

-Sixth, execute ```make install``` in the sqle-db2-plugin directory, the sqle-db2-plugin file will be generated in the
+Sixth, execute ```make DATABASE_NAME=${the name of the database you want to connect to with the plugin} install``` in the sqle-db2-plugin directory, the sqle-db2-plugin file will be generated in the
 bin directory of the sqle-db2-plugin directory, this file is the plug-in

 Seventh, perform the first four steps on the machine deployed by SQLe and configure the `LD_LIBRARY_PATH` environment